-id The identifier of the current CDF.
-This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF. varName The variable name. startRec The starting record number to write. stopRec The stopping record number to write. buffer The buffer that holds the written data.
+id Identifier of the current CDF.
+This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF.

+varName Variable name.

+startRec Starting record number to write.

+stopRec Stopping record number to write.

+buffer Buffer that holds the written data.